JordanMicahBennett/SIMPLE-NEURAL-NETWORK/README.md

 So back then I watched [the tutorial](https://www.youtube.com/watch?v=KkwX7FkLfug), I thought about an overall picture of what was going on.

-After 2 weeks or so of thinking, I then transcribed what I learnt in the form of java code.
+After 2 weeks or so of thinking, from scratch, I then transcribed what I learnt in the form of java code.

-Surprisingly, the neural net worked well, and so I uploaded to github 2 years ago....
+Surprisingly, the neural net worked well, and so I uploaded to github 2 years ago, to this repositiory....

 Admittedly, this was not the best way of learning how neural nets actually work.